cshutchinson/map-filter-reduce-exercises/README.md

 // >> 'a long time ago in a galaxy far far away'
 ```

-Let's get back to our users and see how we can actually set the initial value for our reduce method!
+Let's get back to our users and see how we can actually set the inxitial value for our reduce method!

 ```javascript
 var users = [{ firstName: 'Bradley', lastName: 'Bouley', role: 'Full Stack Resident' },